Brunty/cigar/README.md

 If you wish to use an alternative configuration file, use the `vendor/bin/cigar -c file.json` or `vendor/bin/cigar --config=file.json` options when running the command.

+### Disabling SSL cert verification

+If you wish to run the tool without checking SSL certs, use the `-i` or `--insecure` option to the command:
+`vendor/bin/cigar -i` or `vendor/bin/cigar --insecure`

 ### Command help & command version

 If you want to see all the available options for Cigar, use the command: `vendor/bin/cigar --help`